rudy-prietno/Airflow-Using-Docker/README.md

 and also, you can see in your folder you have "ciput_airflow" with 2 folder dags and plugins, and 1 file "airflow.cfg".

-So, you can put your code DAG's into folder dags and you can put code custom operator in folder plugins. and also, you editing airflow configuration in file "airflow.cfg".
+So, you can put your code DAG's into folder dags and you can put code custom operator in folder plugins. and also, you edit airflow configuration in file "airflow.cfg".

 and then, if you do something in 3 of component, if you don't show changes you must do comment "docker restart webserver scheduler workers" together in the same time.